euank/ek8s/prometheus/README.md

 # Prometheus

-This directory is used to deploy a copy of the prometheus operator
+This directory is used to deploy copies of the prometheus operator.

-In addition, it contains the "stuff" related to deploying a couple prometheii